SpaceX Falcon rocket lifts off with communications satellite

+* Subsea 7 announced today award of a large contract by BP as part of deepwater Mad Dog 2 development, located approximately 190 miles south of new Orleans

-CAPE CANAVERAL Fla A Space Exploration Technologies Falcon 9 rocket blasted off from Cape Canaveral Air Force Station in Florida on Sunday to put a commercial communications satellite into orbit.
+CAPE CANAVERAL, Fla.
+Sept 7 A Space Exploration Technologies Falcon 9 rocket blasted off from Cape Canaveral Air Force Station in Florida on Sunday to put a commercial communications satellite into orbit.

 The 224-foot (68-meter) tall rocket lifted off from its seaside launch pad at 1 a.m.
 EDT/0500 GMT, dashing through partly cloudy, nighttime skies as it headed toward space.